History of the nude in art: Latest trends

 La desconocida (1972), by Cornelis Zitman, in an exhibition at the Casa de los Tiros in Granada.

-These are diverse tendencies based on the act of artistic creation, where the important thing is not the work itself, but the creative process, in which, in addition to the artist, the public often intervenes, with a large component of improvisation.
-It encompasses various artistic manifestations such as happening, performance, environment, installation, etc. The members of the Gutai group in Japan could be considered pioneers: Katsuō Shiraga performed in Back to the Mud an action in which he submerged himself naked in the mud, as an idea of death, of the return to the primordial matter—these artists were very marked by the experience of the Second World War.
+These are diverse tendencies in artistic creation, where the important thing is not the work itself but the creative process, in which, in addition to the artist, the public often intervenes, with a large component of improvisation.
+It encompasses various artistic manifestations such as happening, performance, environment, installation, etc. The members of the Gutai group in Japan could be considered pioneers: Katsuō Shiraga performed in Back to the Mud, an action in which he submerged himself naked in the mud, as an idea of death, of the return to the primordial matter.
+These artists were very marked by the experience of the Second World War.
 In Europe, the Fluxus group and artists like Wolf Vostell stood out, who made several happenings where he intervened the nude: in Disasters (Vagina cement formwork) (1972) he immobilized a train carriage and a naked woman with reinforced concrete for 24 hours; in Fandango (1975) he made a "concert for two violins, operator and model": while he played the violin, the operator with a mountain chain cut car doors, and the naked model listened with her eyes covered.
-Vostell's actions had a strong political component, aiming to denounce social injustice, the destruction of nature, the arms race, discrimination against women and other similar causes.
+Vostell's actions had a strong political component, denouncing social injustice, the destruction of nature, the arms race, discrimination against women, and other similar causes.